 In 1996, Men’s Fitness sent contributor Catherine Fredman to take a BOSS course.
 “I had learned to push beyond what I considered my physical limits and discovered an unsuspected well of inner strength.” |

-Men’s fitness has worked with The Boulder Outdoor Survival School on multiple occasions.
+Men’s Fitness has worked with The Boulder Outdoor Survival School on multiple occasions.
 In 2001 it sent Editor Mark Thorpe to take a 14-day field course.
 “You’ll learn to peel back opaque layers of desert life and develop a comfort level you don’t anticipate.” |

 In 1998, Jane magazine sent Gigi Guerra to an all-woman BOSS course.
 “I suddenly realize how awesome it feels to lose touch with the superficial things I’ve learned–while getting closer to those that are much more instinctual.” |